I Guess That's Why They Call It the Blues: Music video

 The original music video, one of twenty directed for John by Australian Russell Mulcahy, tells the story of two 1950s-era young lovers who are separated when the man is forced to leave for National Service, depicting the trials and tribulations he experiences there, and then are finally reunited at the end of the song.
-It was filmed in the Rivoli Ballroom in London and at Colchester Garrison Barracks, Essex.
+It was filmed in the Rivoli Ballroom in Crofton Park in London and at Colchester Garrison Barracks, Essex.